glenfant/openxmllib/README.txt

 * Extract words from a document for indexing purpose.
 * Get metadata from a document
 * Add OpenXml mimetypes to standard ``mimetypes`` module.
+* Extract cover thumbnail image, if the document contains it

 Planned features
 ----------------